 As defined by James Bach in his piece ‘Exploratory Testing Explained’, – Exploratory Testing is defined as simultaneous learning, test design, and test execution.

-In parallel to full regression execution to assess that not only a user story functionality is working as expected, but rather, the entire product from an Exploratory Testing perspective has no regressions or issues
+- In parallel to full regression execution to assess that not only a user story functionality is working as expected, but rather, the entire product from an Exploratory Testing strategy has no regressions or issues.

 Eran Kinsbruner is Director and lead technical evangelist at Perfecto and the author of the digital quality handbook, as well as a monthly columnist at InfoWorld.com.
 He is a software engineering professional with nearly twenty years of experience at companies such as Matrix, ADT, Sun Microsystems, General Electric, Texas Instruments, and NeuStar.
 You can find Eran on Twitter and LinkedIn and follow his Continuous Testing blog.